Jelly-RDF/jelly-rdf.github.io/docs/contributing.md

 # Contributing

 Jelly is an open project – **you are welcome to submit issues, pull requests, or just ask questions**.
+By participating in this project, you are expected to follow our [Code of conduct](./code_of_conduct.md).
+Be kind, inclusive, and constructive.

 ## Contributing to the Jelly specification